Red-crested turaco

-The red-crested turaco (Tauraco erythrolophus) is a turaco, a group of African Otidimorphae birds.
+The red-crested turaco (Tauraco erythrolophus) is a turaco, a group of African otidimorph birds.
 It is a frugivorous bird endemic to western Angola.
 Its call sounds somewhat like a jungle monkey.

 Description

-The red-crested turaco weighs 210-325 g and is 45-50 cm long.
+The red-crested turaco weighs 210-325 g and is 45–50 cm long.
 It looks similar to the Bannerman's turaco, but differs in crest and face colors.
 Both sexes are similar.

 Behaviour

 They are seen in flocks of up to 30 birds, or in pairs.
 They usually remain in trees, only coming down to eat or drink.

+Their diet consists of insects, fruits, nuts, leaves, flowers, seeds, acacia, and figs. They are even able to eat berries that are poisonous to humans.

 Voice

 A deep barking call. the female's call is slightly higher-pitched than the male's.
 They are highly vocal, particularly at dawn.

 Reproduction

 Red-crested turacos are monogamous.
 Both mates build a flimsy nest 5 to 20 meters above the ground in dense foliage.
 After laying eggs, both birds incubate the eggs.
-The young leave the nest at 4-5 weeks old.
+The young leave the nest at 4–5 weeks old.